ArtutoGamer/Server-Nuker/README.md

 Do you want to watch ~~the world~~ a Discord server burn?

+Are you a sad kid without life wanting yo waste someone's time?

 Well I got the perfect program for you!
-Server Nuker!
+Server Nuker! ~~also you are idiot~~

 Server Nuker is a Node.js program that will destroy any Discord server that you have Admin/Mod/Staff in.

 # Disclaimer

 This program is **very powerful.** It took just a second or 2 to **ban everyone in the server, and delete all roles/channels.**.
 I am not responsible for any damage you do with this tool, or any punishments you get from the server owners, **or even Discord Staff (They could ban your account for API abuse)**.
 Please use this tool on an alt account.
+Me, Kyle2000, I make responsable myself of any consecuence this bot could cause of every user running it.

 # Install